-Serbia: TPP Kostolac B3 project is not behind schedule claim from power utility EPS21.
-June 2016. / News Serbia Energy
+Serbia: TPP Kostolac B3 project is not behind schedule claim from power utility EPS, News Serbia Energy

 Serbian state-owned power utility EPS announced that the project for the construction of 350 MW unit B3 at thermal power plant Kostolac is not behind schedule and progresses in accordance with the agreement with Chinese partners.

 The statement from EPS said that the deadline for the start of construction works has not been breached, since the construction works should start by the end of 2016, after the obtaining of the construction permit.
 According to the statement, the location permit is already obtained, while the development of environmental impact study is currently in progress.
 Unit B3 should be completed by the end of 2020.

 Implementation of the project was officially launched on 4 January 2016, when EPS made an advance payment to the contractor, China Machinery Engineering Corporation (CMEC).
 In order to finance this project, EPS obtained a preferential loan from Chinese Exim Bank on very favorable terms.
 The statement explained that the confusion was created in public by mistakenly using the term ―start of construction works‖ instead of ―start of the project implementation‖.